 In fiscal 2018, the Group concluded it had a triggering event requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2018.
-As a result, the Group reviewed the long-lived assets for impairment and recorded \$42 million of asset impairment charges within restructuring and impairment costs in the consolidated statement of income.
-Of the total impairment charges, \$31 million related to the Global Products segment, \$6 million related to the Power Solutions segment and \$5 million related to Corporate assets.
-Refer to Note 15, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
+As a result, the Group reviewed the long-lived assets for impairment and recorded \$36 million of asset impairment charges within restructuring and impairment costs in the consolidated statement of income.
+Of the total impairment charges, \$31 million related to the Global Products segment and \$5 million related to Corporate assets.
+In addition, the Group recorded \$6 million of asset impairments within discontinued operations related to the Power Solutions segment in fiscal 2018.
+Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
 The impairments were measured under a market approach utilizing an appraisal to determine fair values of the impaired assets.
 This method is consistent with the methods the Group employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."